Catappult/appcoins-sdk-ios-unity-plugin/README.md

 - `OrderUID`: String - The orderUid associated with the purchase.
 Example: ZWYXGYZCPWHZDZUK4H
 - `Payload`: String - The developer Payload.
 Example: 707048467.998992
 - `Created`: String - The creation date for the purchase.
 Example: 2023-01-01T10:21:29.014456Z
+- `Verification`: PurchaseVerification - The verification data associated with the purchase.

+#### PurchaseVerification

+`PurchaseVerification` represents an in-app purchase verification data.

+**Properties:**

+- `Type`: String - The type of verification made.
+Example: GOOGLE
+- `Signature`: String - The purchase signature.
+Example: C4x6cr0HJk0KkRqJXUrRAhdANespHEsyx6ajRjbG5G/v3uBzlthkUe8BO7NXH/1Yi/UhS5sk7huA+hB8EbaQK9bwaiV/Z3dISl5jgYqzSEz1c/PFPwVEHZTMrdU07i/q4FD33x0LZIxrv2XYbAcyNVRY3GLJpgzAB8NvKtumbWrbV6XG4gBmYl9w4oUgJLnedii02beKlvmR7suQcqIqlSKA9WEH2s7sCxB5+kYwjQ5oHttmOQENnJXlFRBQrhW89bl18rccF05ur71wNOU6KgMcwppUccvIfXUpDFKhXQs4Ut6c492/GX1+KzbhotDmxSLQb6aw6/l/kzaSxNyjHg==
+- `Data`: PurchaseVerificationData - The data associated with the verification of the purchase.

+#### PurchaseVerificationData

+- `OrderId`: String - The orderUid associated with the purchase.
+Example: 372EXWQFTVMKS6HI
+- `PackageName`: String - Bundle ID of the product's application.
+Example: com.appcoins.trivialdrivesample
+- `ProductId`: String - Unique identifier for the product that was purchased.
+Example: gas
+- `PurchaseTime`: Integer - The time the product was purchased.
+Example: 1583058465823
+- `PurchaseToken`: String - The token provided to the user's device when the product was purchased.
+Example: catappult.inapp.purchase.SZYJ5ZRWUATW5YU2
+- `PurchaseState`: Integer - The purchase state of the order.
+Possible values are: 0 (Purchased) and 1 (Canceled)
+- `DeveloperPayload`: String - A developer-specified string that contains supplemental information about an order.
+Example: myOrderId:12345678

 ### AppCoinsSDK